Marketing management notes for MBA MCA BBA BCA BA BSc BCOM MCOM MSc

 Marketing management MBA notes for student and who study in correspondence online courses.
 Marketing management has 12 units and below are short review or definition of every units.
 I hope it will help you and best of luck for your study ahead.
-You can also fine notes about organisational behaviour notes. and decision support system.
+You can also fine notes about marketing management meaning and decision support system.

 marketing management notes

 Marketing is the business function that identifies unfulfilled needs and wants, defines and measures their magnitude, determines which target market the organisation can best serve, decides on the appropriate products, pricing and promotion and distribution programs to serve these markets to develop a market orientation.
 From a societal point of view, marketing is the link between a society’s material requirements and its economic patterns of response.
 Marketing satisfy these needs and wants through exchange processes and building long-term relationships.
 It is the process of communicating the value of a product or service through positioning to customers.
 Marketing can be looked at as an organisational function and a set of processes for creating, delivering and communicating value to customers, and managing customer relationships in ways that benefit the organisation and its shareholders.
 Marketing is the science of choosing target markets through market analysis and market segmentation, as well as understanding consumer buying behavior and providing superior customer value.

 There are many variables that operate within an organisations environment that have a direct or indirect influence on its strategy.
 A successful organisation is one which understands and can anticipate and take advantage of changes within their environment.